itsmillertim3/perform2021/performanceEngineering-as-a-Self-Service/content/06_Bonus_Round/index.md

 ### Bonus Round

-If time permits during our session we have created a few more exercises for you.
+If time permits during our session we have created a few more exercises/topics to cover.
+See below:

-### Configuration

-1. Request Naming Rule
+- Request Naming Rule
-1. Custom Alert
+- Custom Alert
-1. Performance Analysis
+- Performance Analysis
-1. Compare Results of Two Test Runs
+- Compare Results of Two Test Runs

 ### Request Naming Rule